Arthur0Reis/Netlogo-Project-Ants/README.md

-# Netlogo-Project-Ants
+patches-own [
-adaptation of a system to understanding the role of reative agents in a ant colony patches-own [ chemical             ;; quantidade de feromônio no patch food                 ;; quantidade de comida no patch (0, 1 ou 2)
+  chemical             ;; quantidade de feromônio no patch food                 ;; quantidade de comida no patch (0, 1 ou 2)